desandro/bower-introduction/dependency-mgmt.md

 <!-- Ideally, any novice programmer can build an application with serious complexity, by utilizing packages that are d -->

 Oh man, don't you want that?
 Right now our packages are fractured.
-Some are wrapped up in monolithic libraries, and some have CSS, and some are JS, and some need to be downloaded, and some need to be
+Some are wrapped up in monolithic libraries, and some have CSS, and some are JS, and some need to be downloaded, and some need to be cloned and built.

+---

+Yes,